ColtonDx/DockerVolumeBackups/README.md

 ## Overview

-Docker Volume Backups provides an intuitive interface to:
+Docker Volume Backups provides an interface to:
 - **Schedule automated backups** of Docker volumes at regular intervals
 - **Manage backup jobs** with granular control over frequency and retention
 - **Restore volumes** from previously created backups